openaps/AndroidAPSdocs/docs/EN/RemoteFeatures/SMSCommands.md

 2)	**AAPS** is still in the process of processing the request (_e.g._ a bolus, which can take some time to deliver depending on your bolus rate).
 3)	The **AAPS** phone does not have good bluetooth connection to the pump when the command is received, and the command has failed (this usually creates an alarm on the **AAPS** phone).

-### How can I stop a command once it has been authenticated?

-You can't.
-However, you can cancel a bolus sent by SMS on the **AAPS** phone itself, by simply cancelling it on the bolusing popup, if you are quick.
-Many SMS commands (apart from bolusing and carb announcements) can be easily reversed, or actions taken to mitigate unintended effects if a mistake is made.

-For errors in bolusing and carb announcements, you can still take action.
-For example, if you have announced 20g carbs but your child only eats 10g and you (or an onhand caregiver) is unable to delete the treatment in the **AAPS** phone directly, you could set a high temporary target, or set a reduced profile, to encourage **AAPS** to be less aggressive.

 ### No response whatsoever for SMS commands

 On the caregiver phone and/or **AAPS** phone, try disabling the following options :